 Is it easier to date in SF or NYC?
 That really depends on your lifestyle, what you seek, what you are willing to prioritize, how you dress and present yourself and how you take what you want.
 It’s all about evolving your skills to optimize for the environment and opportunities in front of you.

 If you are conservative or even apolitical or religious, you are in the minority in SF.
+Listing moderate can be a red flag as some people may view that as being conservative.

 Yes, it’s possible to date people outside religious and political lines but many people, especially these days, do not date people who fall in these buckets.